-Richard Motta, author of the upcoming memoir Switching Sides provided this review of former literary agent Mark Malatesta.
+Richard Motta, author of the memoir Switching Sides (not yet published), provided this review of former literary agent Mark Malatesta.
 Richard worked with Mark to improve his pitch materials (query letter and book proposal), resulting in literary agency representation.
 Scroll below to learn more.
 Click here to see all Mark Malatesta reviews.
 And click here to learn more about Literary Agent Undercover and The Bestselling Author after you read the review about Mark Malatesta below by Richard.

 Mark Malatesta Review by Richard Motta